Woad as Natural Antibiotics

-Today I have a guest post on the Herbal Academy of New England blog about using one of my favorite herbs, Dyer’s Woad, as a natural antiviral.
+Today I have a guest post on the Herbal Academy of New England blog about using one of my favourite herbs, Dyer’s Woad, as a natural antiviral.
 It works so well as an antiviral because it is also a natural antibiotic and so it prevents secondary infections.
 Woad and other Isatis spp have been used in Traditional Chinese Medicine for thousands of years for their unique ability to prevent viruses like influenza and measles from replicating in human cells.
 Check out my post to find out more about this unique and generous plant.

 My relationship with Woad

 My own love of woad began 15 years ago when we grew our first woad plants for dye extraction.
-Making friends with other woadies around the world, including Teresina Roberts of UK, encouraged my daughter to launch an all-consuming science project that took her to the medals podium at the Canada-wide Science Fair 2 years in a row.
-Together, we’ve explored every aspect of woad from historical significance, cultivation, natural dyeing, economics, and medicinal use.
-Find out Sarah’s unique technique to extract the most dye from Woad’s first year leaves at WearingWoad.com.
+Making friends with other woadies around the world, including Teresina Roberts of the UK, encouraged my daughter to launch an all-consuming science project that took her to the medals podium at the Canada-wide Science Fair 2 years in a row.
+Together, we’ve explored every aspect of woad from the historical significance, cultivation, natural dyeing, economics, and medicinal use.
+Find out Sarah’s unique technique to extract the most dye from Woad’s first-year leaves at WearingWoad.com.

-At the same time, we’ve had passionate conversations with Barb, the “Weed Lady,” regarding the invasive nature of Dyer’s Woad and our own efforts to keep any plants we could grow successfully in our harsh zone 3 climate, contained, to prevent contamination of surrounding pastures.
+At the same time, we’ve had passionate conversations with Barb, the “Weed Lady,” regarding the invasive nature of Dyer’s Woad and our own efforts to keep any plants we could grow successfully in our harsh zone 3 climates, contained, to prevent contamination of surrounding pastures.
 No worry there.
 Our goats and sheep love woad down to the very last mouthful.
 It doesn’t stand a chance outside of our fenced garden area.

 A brief history of woad

 Even after the invention of modern chemical dyes, woad continued to be used commercially along with natural indigo to dye the military and police uniforms of Europe, until the last woad mill was closed during the Great Depression.
 But the story doesn’t end there.
 Woad continued to be used by gardeners, artists, and hobbyists throughout the 20th century.
-Today there is a small scale commercial resurgence in UK and Europe, where woad is being explored as an eco-friendly blue dye, ink jet pigment, and medicinal herb.
+Today there is a small-scale commercial resurgence in UK and Europe, where woad is being explored as an eco-friendly blue dye, inkjet pigment, and medicinal herb.

 Dyer’s Woad can be invasive.
 It is considered noxious in 8 states and in parts of Canada.
 It’s on the watch list in BC.
 If you decide to grow it, please use the first year plants and harvest the root before it flowers.
 If you plan to save seed, do keep at least 4 plants for seed, to ensure the vitality of the seed, but only allow one flowering stock from each of the plants to remain.
 Prune off the other branches at the crown, as soon as you see the broccoli-like florets emerge.
 Harvest the seed when it turns blue-brown, and dry it in a safe area where the wind can’t scatter it recklessly.
 Better yet, if you are in zone 5 or warmer, grow Isatis indigotica, Chinese Woad, and leave Dyer’s Woad for harvesting from the wild.
 All Isatis spp. are used interchangeably for herbal medicine